OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 #### Hooking up the Components

 First things first, we'll be building on our previous experiment.

 * If you've done the previous experiment, keep the shift register connected to the Omega just like you had it.
+However, you'll need to remove the LEDs and resistors.
 * If you skipped it, [**we strongly recommend you check it out**](#starter-kit-using-shift-register) before moving on to this one!

-// TODO: do we need a note saying that they should disconnect the LEDs from the shift reg outputs?
+// DONE: do we need a note saying that they should disconnect the LEDs from the shift reg outputs?

 > It's important that all components have a common ground connection.
 Signals are measured as the **difference** in voltage between the signal pin and ground, so all of the components need to be measuring from the same baseline.